Robert P. Swierenga, "Burn the Wooden Shoes: Modernity and Division in the Christian Reformed Church in North America"

 Since ministers often orchestrated the secessions, their seminary training is significant.
 Of the 97 ministers (2 deceased) listed in the 1999 URCNA yearbook, 38 earned the BD degree from Calvin Theological Seminary, 28 graduated from Mid-America Reformed Seminary, 19 hold diplomas from Westminster Seminary in Philadelphia (12) and California (7), 3 are alumni of the Protestant Reformed Seminary, and 9 graduated from other seminaries, including 1 each from the Reformed Seminary (Jackson, MS), Fuller Seminary, Western Theological Seminary, and the Canadian Reformed Seminary.
 Mid-America is now training most of the ministers, as its founders hoped, and Westminster California is playing a strong supporting role.
 These institutions are replacing Calvin and Westminster Philadelphia, which prepared the older generation of seceders.

-While most of the seceded clerics were raised within the bosom of the CRCNA, there is a hint of "outsider influence" in the fact that several (Edward Knott and Andrew Cammenga) had roots in the Hubert De Wolf Protestant Reformed group that rejoined the CRCNA in 1961; Edward Heerema was Orthodox Presbyterian; and Jerome Julien was RCA.
-Ironically, all who were drawn to the URCNA for its Dutch Calvinist identity may soon find themselves an ethnic minority in that body, as the Westminster Presbyterian leadership grows in influence.
+While most of the seceded clerics were raised within the bosom of the CRCNA, there is a hint of "outsider influence" in the fact that several (Edward Knott and Andrew Cammenga) had roots in the Hubert De Wolf Protestant Reformed group that rejoined the CRCNA in 1961; Edward Heerema, a son-in-law of Cornelius Van Til, was Orthodox Presbyterian; and Jerome Julien was RCA.
+Ironically, all whom were drawn to the URCNA for its Dutch Calvinist identity may soon find themselves an ethnic minority in that body, as the Westminster Presbyterian leadership grows in influence.
 In any case, the URCNA is a "strange bird" composed of a mix of denominations that vary greatly by region and heritage.

 In 1999 the seven-year membership decline in the CRCNA halted, at least temporarily.
 If the ordination of women is mandated denomination-wide, perhaps another 10,000-15,000 members (4-5 percent) will leave.
 But no mass exodus will occur, as in the 1990s, until the second shoe drops--the acceptance of practicing gays and lesbians.